dir-zip/central-router/README.md

 ## Notes

 Because of the nature of this library, it can only be used with a server.
 Since there is only 1 wildcard route, static exports will not work (for now).
+We can explore this with a generator that reads your routes.